Thailand: Chiang Mai to Bangkok by Train

 Lunch was included in the ticket price and it came to us on a trolly pushed along by a very grumpy Thai lady, who actually flung the plastic cartons of food either onto your plastic tray or straight into your lap, while she hissed something indecipherable in Thai.
 We were more entertained than offended.

+Some people opened and sniffed at their lunches and some didn’t bother.
+But nobody I saw actually ate any of it.
 We were curious so peeled back the plastic lid to smell curry and see something that resembled a fish’s head in a gooey broth.

 Oh well, thankfully we had our 7-11 supplies and happily tucked into sandwiches and hard boiled eggs and crisps, instead.